Working long hours in a fast-paced environment.

 Table of Contents

-- Nurses and Stress: Common Symptoms to Watch For
+- Nurses and Stress: Common Symptoms To Watch For

 - Why Nursing Stress Management Is So Important

-- 10 Strategies for Stress Management for Nurses
+- 11 Stress Management Strategies for Nurses

 - Trusted Nurse Staffing: Where the Health and Wellbeing of Our Nurses Is a Priority

-- Working in a demanding, fast-paced environment
+- Working in demanding, fast-paced environments

 - Excessive work-loads due to staff shortages

-Nurses and Stress: Common Symptoms to Watch For
+Nurses and Stress: Common Symptoms To Watch For

 - Tiredness and fatigue